gulpjs/interpret/README.md

 1. If the value is null, do nothing.
 2. If the value is a string, try to require it.
 3. If the value is an object, try to require the `module` property.
-If successful, the `register` property (a function) should be called with the module passed as the first argument.
+If successful, the `register` property (a function) should be called with the module passed as the first argument. **Advanced:** An optional second argument can be provided to replace the default configuration for a hook.
 4. If the value is an array, iterate over it, attempting step #2 or #3 until one of the attempts does not throw.

 ## API